 6 cups chicken stock

-1 pound (about 16 to 20 count) extra-large shrimp, peeled and deveined, tail on
+1 lb (16 to 20 count) extra-large shrimp, peeled and deveined, tail on

 For spice mixture: